dranikpg/gtrs/README.md

 go test -run ^$ -bench BenchmarkConsumer -cpu=1
 ```

 The iteration cost on a _mocked client_ is about 500-700 ns depending on buffer sizes, which gives it a **throughput close to 2 million entries a second** 🚀.
+Getting bad results?
+Make sure to set large buffer sizes in the options.